Boating Rules and Regulations

 The forms provided in this package should be helpful in making such requests as prescribed by law, however, each case is unique and these forms might not be sufficient for your particular situation.
 It is absolutely necessary that the lien claimant obtain sufficient responses from the state agencies as prescribed by law prior to filing a petition to foreclose.

-The person removing or storing an abandoned vessel, who does not provide the notice and information required by law, shall not be entitled to any storage fees.
+The entity removing or storing an abandoned vessel, who does not provide the notice and information required by law, shall not be entitled to any storage fees.
 In addition, any person who knowingly provides false or misleading information as required by law, shall be guilty of a misdemeanor.

 Click here for more information on Abandoned Vessels